-Admin is the super user of the KVM WMI in admin mode.
+Admin is the default user of the KVM/net WMI in admin mode.
 The admin or admin user has full read/write access to the WMI and shares with the root user the same default password, cyclades.

-For security purposes, you must change your admin password as soon as you are logged in.
-To change the admin user password, go to Step 2: Access form of the WMI in Admin mode.
+For security purposes, the admin user must change the admin password as soon as possible.
+To change the admin user password, go to Step 2: Access form of the web interface in Admin mode

-Generic User
+Regular User

-The generic user is any user configured to operate the KVM in Access mode.
-They are responsible for managing alarms and consoles to which they are assigned.
-As configured by the administrator, a regular user may have admin privileges and therefore has also read/write access to the WMI in admin mode.
+The regular user is any user configured by the administrator to operate the KVM/net in Access mode.
+Regular users can access and manges only those consoles to which they are assigned.
+As configured by the administrator, a regular user may also have admin privileges and can, therefore, access the WMI in admin mode.

-User Type Default Password Environment Default Permission Type root cyclades CLI only Read/Write admin cyclades KVM WMI in Wizard and Expert mode; KVM viewer and OSD Read/Write Generic User as configured by the administrator.
-KVM WMI in access mode; KVM viewer and OSD.
-No access
+User Type Default Password Access Privileges Environment root cyclades Full Read/ Write/Delete Login shell; KVM/net WMI in Wizard and Expert mode; KVM Viewer and OSD. admin cyclades Full Read/ Write/Delete KVM/net WMI in Wizard and Expert mode; KVM Viewer and OSD.